Share to Facebook Share to Twitter Bookmark and Share

 The majority of residents in communities adjacent to the airport are people of color and people with low incomes.
 Of the 5,600 residents who live in South Park and Georgetown, 70 percent are people of color, 42 percent are foreign-born and 71 percent have an income 200 percent below the federal poverty line.

-There are 12 playgrounds and play fields, 21 parks, 31 schools and 61 places of worship within two miles of the airport.
+There are 12 playgrounds and playfields, 21 parks, 31 schools and 61 places of worship within two miles of the airport.

 The 2013 Cumulative Health Impacts Analysis published by Just Health Action and the Duwamish River Cleanup Coalition/Technical Advisory Group characterizes the disproportionate exposure to air pollution, lack of greenspace, and high poverty rates contributing to life expectancy in South Park and Georgetown that is 13 years lower than wealthier communities in Seattle.